Skip to content

 std::lock_guard lock(mtx); // 推导为 std::lock_guard<std::mutex>

 The code is cleaner, and we no longer need a bunch of make_xxx factory functions.
-In fact, after C++17, the only real use case for many make functions is to work around CTAD's limitations—in most cases, using the class name directly is sufficient.
+In fact, after C++17, the primary use case for many make functions is to handle edge cases where CTAD has limitations—in most situations, using the class name directly is sufficient.

 CTAD in the Standard Library

-C++17 added deduction guides for many standard library class templates.
-Here are the most commonly used ones:
+C++17 added deduction guides for many class templates in the standard library.
+Here are the most common ones:

 pair and tuple

-These are the most intuitive CTAD use cases.
-The type of each element is deduced from the constructor arguments:
+This is the most intuitive use case for CTAD.
+Deduce the type of each element from the constructor arguments:

 cpp